gleam-lang/gleam/README.md

 <!-- A spacer -->
 <div>&nbsp;</div>

-Gleam is a type safe functional programming language for building scalable concurrent systems.
+Gleam is a fast, friendly, and functional language for building type-safe, scalable systems!

 It compiles to [Erlang](http://www.erlang.org/) and has straightforward interop with other BEAM languages such as Erlang, Elixir and LFE.

 For more information see the Gleam website: [https://gleam.run](https://gleam.run).